Baptist Health South Florida

 Dr. Delgado started her career at Baptist Health South Florida as a Clinical Pharmacy Specialist at South Miami Hospital focusing on and supporting clinical pharmacy operations within the emergency department.
 Dr. Delgado is now dedicated and involved in managing patients on their specialty medications, and ensuring enrolled patients are successfully treating their rare conditions and achieving the best possible clinical outcomes by supporting our patients at each step in their therapeutic journey.
 Dr. Delgado plays an integral role in working with our Ambulatory Division and interdisciplinary teams to provide specialized care to patients by reviewing medication regiments and needs for patients, while maintaining the quality, safety, and consistency of clinical pharmacy services in our specialty populations.

-Dr. Jenelle K. Griffiths, PharmD graduated with her Doctorate of Pharmacy degree from Florida Agricultural and Mechanical University (FAMU) in 2010.
-After she became a registered pharmacist, she worked as a pharmacy manager for Publix Pharmacy for 5 years and helped developed programs such as medication therapy management, immunizations, and nursing home deliveries.
+Prior to joining Baptist Health South Florida, Dr. Griffiths worked as a pharmacy manager for Publix Pharmacy for 5 years and helped developed programs such as medication therapy management, immunizations, point of care testing, and nursing home deliveries.
 She then accepted a Clinical Pharmacist position in Nashville, TN at Vanderbilt University Medical Center in 2015 with their Specialty Pharmacy department.
-Dr. Griffiths advanced to a clinical pharmacist specialist role, first in cardiology with a focus in hyperlipidemia, and eventually broadening her clinical role into dermatology focusing on psoriasis and hidradenitis suppurativa.
-She was able to establish clinical pharmacy services for the specialty pharmacy to receive URAC accreditation, educating our pharmacy technicians on specialty disease states, as well being heavily involved in precepting pharmacy students.
-She then transitioned back home (where her heart is) to Miami, FL to work as a clinical specialist for Memorial Specialty Pharmacy in 2018.
+Dr. Griffiths advanced to a clinical pharmacist specialist role, first in cardiology with a focus in hyperlipidemia, and eventually broadening her clinical role into dermatology focusing on psoriasis, hidradenitis suppurativa, and other inflammatory conditions.

 Dr. Sheerida Hosein Mohammed obtained her Doctor of Pharmacy degree from Nova Southeastern University in 1999.
 She completed Pharmacy Practice residency at Broward Health, Fort Lauderdale Fl in 2000.
 Upon completion of the residency program, she continued her career as Disease State Management pharmacist then as Pharmacy Clinical Coordinator for Ambulatory Services at Broward Health.
 After 16 years at Broward Health, Dr. Hosein Mohammed served as the Pharmacy Clinical Coordinator at Memorial Primary Care, Hollywood FL from 2016 to 2022.